smitbre2/PasswordVault/README.md

    - Cryptographically secure password generation
    - User settings pertaining to application use and behaviors
    - Form settings like auto-hide and keep-on-top
-   - Extra salting and encryption of the factory, as it is currently just a hash
+   - Extra salting of the factory